LohYangXian/AccredifyBackend/ROADMAP.md

-Roadmap
+# Project Roadmap

-v1.0.0

- Implement basic CRUD endpoints for managing patients Add validation for all patient attributes
- Add unit tests for all endpoints and validation
- Add documentation for running and testing the API
- Add LICENSE.md file

-v1.1.0
+This is the project roadmap, which outlines the future features and refactoring planned for the project.

+## Future Features

+- Add `Update`, `Read` and `Delete` operations
+- Implement patient search functionality to search by patient name, NRIC or sample unique ID
+- Include validation rules for NRIC (there is already an existing checksum algorithm online)
- Implement pagination for list endpoints
+- Add pagination to patient list endpoint
- Add support for updating and deleting multiple patients at once Add support for filtering patients by various criteria

-v1.2.0
- Implement rate limiting to prevent abuse
+- Implement API rate limiting to prevent abuse
- Add support for user authentication and authorization Add support for uploading patient profile images

-v1.3.0
+## Refactoring

+- Move validation rules to a separate Request class
+- Improve validation rules (e.g. Add HashMap of Country Codes to refer to for Nationality instead of writing generic rules)
- Refactor patient validation to use a separate class Add integration tests for all endpoints
+- Implement unit and integration tests for all API endpoints
+- Consider using a NoSQL database like MongoDB for storing test results data if performance becomes an issue